BenSt099/Sheldor/README.md

 # Sheldor
-Simple Attempt to build an online Editor for various Languages on top of a docker container.
+Simple Attempt to build a platform-independent solution for running Netwide Assembler-programs on top of a docker container.